MeghanHull/surfs_up/README.md

 # Summary
 <!-- There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.
 (5 pt) -->
-The temperatures in December are slightly lower than June but suitable for a surf and ice cream shop business.
-More interesting weather data could be gatherered by analyzing the following queries:
+The temperatures in December are slightly lower than June, but should still be suitable for a surf and ice cream shop business for the majority of the time.

+In addition to the temperature analysis, further weather data analysis is recommended to assess year-round sustainability with respect to precipition.
+In particular, the following queries should be analyzed:
 - Total precipitation levels
   ```
   session.query(Measurement.date, Measurement.prcp).filter(extract('month', Measurement.date) == 6).all()
   session.query(Measurement.date, Measurement.prcp).filter(extract('month', Measurement.date) == 12).all()
   ```
-- Amount of precipitation at the most active station, USC00519281
+- Amount of precipitation at the most active station, USC00519281 (found during a previous analysis)
   ```
   session.query(Measurement.prcp).filter(Measurement.station == 'USC00519281').filter(extract('month', Measurement.date) == 6).all()
   session.query(Measurement.prcp).filter(Measurement.station == 'USC00519281').filter(extract('month', Measurement.date) == 12).all()